 Rocket Science is riding on the fact that Jeffrey Blitz made that delightful and frightening documentary Spellbound, about the national spelling bee competition and its effect on contestants and families.
 This time the subject is junior debating and the film is a fiction rather than a documentary.

-Many audiences will concentrate on the adolescent story, the focus on Reece Thompson as Hal Hefner who is a moody young man, clashing with his brother, saddled with a huge stuttering problem.
+Many audiences will concentrate on the adolescent story, the focus on Reece is a moody young man, clashing with his brother, saddled with a huge stuttering problem.